yfii/docs/vault.md

 The CRV strategy farms CRV tokens of Curve DAO by depositing yCRV (Y pool LP token of Curve) and automatically swaps CRV for YFII tokens as the final yield.

-> ?> **New Features** :bulb:
->
-> - In the past versions, a whale could make a sudden deposit to dilute others' incoming and then immediately withdraw its funds.
-Now this exploitation is no longer possible because the income will be emitted gradually in the following 24 hours after each deposit.
-For example, if a user claims the yield 8 hours after the last deposit transaction, he/she only gets 1/3 of the yield.
-Please note that the 24-hour countdown will be reset each time when the user deposits into the Vault.
->
-> - Anyone can invoke the *Harvest* function to collect yields into the vault and in return get 1% of the YFII tokens in that batch.
-It may cost gas of approximately 0.1 ETH.
-Frequent harvesting can help reduce the slippage during token swaps and thus increase the whole income of the Vault.
-Use [this link](https://etherscan.io/address/0xfd4c75184bed2013fdb621f54885b2d2ed7c3894#writeContract) to harvest (UI to follow).
-Please keep an eye on the current yield and also check if others have already invoked the function recently, or the rewards won't cover your gas fee.

 1. To farm with this strategy, you need to have yCRV in your wallet first.
 Go to [Curve's Y pool](https://www.curve.fi/iearn/deposit) and deposit any one or any combo of USDT/DAI/USDC/TUSD to get yCRV.